kremalicious/portfolio/README.md

 ## Features

-The whole [portfolio](https://matthiaskretschmann.com) is a React-based Single Page App built with [Gatsby](https://www.gatsbyjs.org).
+The whole [portfolio](https://matthiaskretschmann.com) is a React-based Single Page App built with [Gatsby v2](https://www.gatsbyjs.org).

-Despite being built with React, and despite all the project images making it a very image-heavy portfolio, Gatsby makes the final site super fast.
-So fast, it's almost unreal and feels like magic.
-And makes it work without JavaScript by server-side rendering all routes.
-[And so much more](https://www.gatsbyjs.org/features/).

 ### One data file to rule all pages